apletta/ros-docker-envs/README.md

 docker-compose exec rosenv zsh
 ```
 6. Do work in container.
 When finished, enter `exit` to leave the container.
 Note that all "file" work will persist, but package installations will not (i.e. you can still install packages in the container, but they will not remain between down/up cycles.
 To make the packages persist, add them to the dockerfile and re-build).
 - Note that GUI applications can be visualized at http://localhost:8080/vnc_auto.html.
-For example, try running `rosrun rviz rviz`.
+For example, try running `rosrun rviz rviz` (remember to have the ros master node running! i.e. run `roscore` in a separate terminal)
 8. When done working, bring the services down (this is technically optional but can be less resource intensive for your host machine).
 ```
 docker-compose down